hoyekan/hoyekan/README.md

 ---

 ### 🎯 About Me
 I am a geophysics and computational seismology enthusiast, combining wave physics with modern computational tools.
+I received an MSc in Geophysics from King Fahd University of Petroleum and Minerals (KFUPM).
+My area of interest are in wave propagation, theoretical seismology, seismic data processing/analysis, imaging, and inversion, and numerical modelling

-I am currently completing my academic program (expected October 2026) while actively building and maintaining open-source software for the geophysical community.
+currently completing my academic program (expected October 2026) while actively building and maintaining open-source software for the geophysical community.

 * **🔭 What I'm working on:** Developing and documenting **PyFWI**, an open-source package for seismic modeling and time-lapse Full-Waveform Inversion (FWI).
 * **🌱 Currently exploring:** Classical solutions in Theoretical Seismology and the time-domain complex-valued wave equation.